 TREND 3 – INVEST IN TECHNOLOGY

-With so little time left at the end of the day, the prospect of acquiring and learning new technologies sometimes seems unfathomable.
+With so little time, the prospect of acquiring and learning new technologies sometimes seems unfathomable.
 The good news is that these tools are getting more and more effective over time.

 Algorithms and artificial intelligence (A.I.) are now allowing hiring teams and recruiters an opportunity to catch their breath.
 LinkedIn has amplified their AI technology over the last 5 years.
 Engage Talent allows companies to identify passive job seekers and target them with personalized messages at the right time.
 Harver is creating engaging simulation type tests to assess candidates on tasks they’ll have to do on the job.